Regulation in the packaging industry is increasing continuously

 In general, it is good to reduce the use of fossil raw materials, such as plastic materials.
 However, packaging made from alternative materials may not necessarily withstand the same level of wear and tear as those made from primary materials.
 Primarily, cardboard and paper packaging are environmentally friendlier options, especially when proper post-consumer recycling is ensured.
 The most important thing is that the packaging protects the product.

-Do you want to understand better the impact of the packaging industry on the climate?
+Do you want to better understand the impact of the packaging industry on the climate?

-If you want to determine the carbon footprint of your packaging, you can do so with the tools provided OpenCO2.net platform.
+If you want to determine the carbon footprint of your packaging, you can do so with the tools provided on the OpenCO2net platform.
 With the product calculator, you can calculate both your product and materials used for packaging and determine their greenhouse gas emissions.
 Even if your company does not currently aim to reduce greenhouse gas emissions or your company is not subject to, for example, the Corporate Sustainability Reporting Directive (CSRD), changing regulations in the packaging industry may increase the demand for emission calculations for packaging.
 Especially for packaging producers and companies with specific packaging needs, it is worth considering how their own packaging will meet changing requirements in the future.

 Book a demo to hear more about the services we provide.
 In addition, we are participating in the PacTec, FoodTec, PlastExpo Nordic 2024 fair on March 13th-14th, where our customer Jospak will discuss about carbon footprint calculations for packaging.
 At the fair, you can also explore our customized calculator, where it is possible to test packaging emission calculations.
 In addition, OpenCO2net together with E3 Energy is updating the low-carbon roadmap for the Finnish Food and Drink Industries’ Federation, which will be completed during the summer of 2024.